-18. Herdsmanship/Stable Management: All 4-H livestock and horse exhibitors will be automatically entered in this contest.
-Herdsman competition is judged on the basis of a point score.
+18. Herdsmanship/Stable Management: All 4-H livestock and horse exhibitors will be automatically entered in this class.
+Herdsmanship is judged on the basis of a point score.
 The judging will take place each day during the week, 2 times a day, not before 9:00 AM or after 8:00 PM.
 Daily results will be posted each day.